Sly-Little-Fox/operator/README.md

 ## Updating
 Just run `git pull` followed by `docker-compose build`, it should update everything for you.<br>
-If you get merge errors, this is probably the easiest way to fix them:
+If you get merge conflicts (you shouldn't if you haven't modified the code), this is probably the easiest way to fix them:
 1. `git fetch --all`
-2. `git reset --hard origin/\<branch-you-used-when-installing>
+2. `git reset --hard origin/\<branch-you-used-when-installing>`

-**Please note this is *not* the right way.
-This is unsupported.
-I'm not responsible for thermonuclear war happening because of this, your computer exploding right in front of you, and anything else caused by using this way.**
+or just clone it again :troll:

+**Please note that this restores all tracked files to their state in the repository, discarding local changes.**